Bridles and Bits!

 This bridle can also be a one ear or split ear which is made from

-a single peice of leather and prevents the headpeice from slipping
+a single peice of leather and prevents the headpeice from

 accidently over the head.